fieldblog

 Happy Birthday Kajani

-Posted Aug 17, 2011 in African History, Careers, Empowerment, Field Officers, kenya, Uncategorized, Volunteers, zanaafrica by - 0 Comments
+Posted Aug 17, 2011 in African History, Careers, Empowerment, Field Officers, kenya, Uncategorized, , zanaafrica by Sarah Meyer - 0 Comments

 Yesterday at ZanaA we celebrated one of our awesome coworker’s birthdays- Kajani.